If you've got an upcoming PowerPoint presentation, then you're starting to scramble to get your ideas together.

 Write a Professional PowerPoint Presentation Today!

 Writing a PowerPoint presentation doesn’t have to be stressful.
-Just remember, your first step to a successful presentation is to simply sit down, start planning, and write it all out before you even open up PowerPoint.
+Remember, your first step to a successful presentation is to simply sit down, start planning, and write it all out before you even open PowerPoint.
+To learn more about how to use PowerPoint, the guide How to Use PowerPoint contains many useful articles you should review.

-The process of writing a presentation is a straightforward, linear one.
+The process of writing a PPT presentation is a straightforward, linear one.
 All you’ve got to do is follow the steps.
-Write your thesis and main points, create a solid introduction and conclusion, find ways to hook your audience, and bring it all together with a visually appealing set of slides that back you up.
+Write your thesis and main points, create a solid introduction and conclusion, find ways to hook your audience, and bring it all together by creating a visually appealing set of slides with great PowerPoint templates available at Envato Elements and GraphicRiver.
+And if you're looking for more design inspiration, check out this terrific article: